vichinzn/vichinzn-launcher-info/README.md

-# 🚀 Vichinzn Launcher
+# 🚀 EN Vichinzn Launcher

 Vichinzn Launcher is a premium, secure, and custom Minecraft launcher designed to centralize, test, and enjoy custom experiences.
-This space serves as an official information hub and delivery platform for beta testers and community members to access exclusive instances safely.
+This space serves as an official information hub.

 ---